Fred Engelhardt

 Fred Engelhardt (April 15, 1885 - February 3, 1944) was an American college president.
-Engelhardt was the sixth President of the University of New Hampshire from 1937 to 1944.
+Engelhardt was the sixth president of the University of New Hampshire from 1937 to 1944.
 He graduated from Phillips Andover Academy.
 In 1908, Engelhardt went on to Yale and received a bachelor's degree in physics.
 Engelhardt then received an M.A.
 (1915) and a Ph.D.
 (1924) from Columbia University.

-In 1942, he oversaw the establishment the Department of Arts at UNH.
+In 1942, he oversaw the establishment of the Department of Arts at UNH.

 Engelhardt died In Durham from cancer during his tenure.

 The University of New Hampshire built a residence hall named Engelhardt Hall in his honor.
 It was dedicated on June 14, 1947.